JacekJagosz/CUDA_course/0_FinalProject/Report.md

 ## Other notes about ROCm

-HIPify is having a crazy high development pace, as seen by number of commits,
+Whole ROCm has a very high development pace, as can be seen by number of commits to repositories as well as number of releases
+For example library compatibilities is getting better
  - `/tmp/helper_cuda.h-978032.hip:63:3: warning: 'cuGetErrorName' is experimental in 'HIP'; to hipify it, use the '--experimental' option.`
+Or not too long ago launching kernels became the same as in CUDA, while before the syntax was completely different.

 ### Hardware compatibility is far behind CUDA